sawickiap/WinFontRender/README.md

 **Texture format** is always single component, 8 bits per pixel.
 It can be interpreted as `DXGI_FORMAT_R8_UNORM` or `DXGI_FORMAT_A8_UNORM`.

-Among various **advanced font features**, the library supports **kerning**, which is handled automatically.
+Among various advanced font features, the library supports **kerning**, which is handled automatically.
 It doesn't support ligatures, colourful emoji, right-to-left or other complex writing systems like Hindi, Arabic, Hebrew etc.

 Fonts use **antialiasing**, which means edges are smoothed with many shaders of gray, not just 0 or 1.
 Sub-pixels antialiasing (on the level of separate RGB monitor subpixels) is not supported.